Celebrating The Last Heisei New Year In Tokyo

-Bid farewell to an exhausting 2016 and get energized for 2017 in the style that suits you best.
+Bid farewell to 2018 and get energized for 2019 in the style that suits you best.

-New Year’s in Japan is a lot more like a Western Christmas: family affairs with plenty of focus on togetherness, trips to a temple or shrine, seeing the first sunrise of the New Year and eating lots of home-cooked foods.
+New era or not, however, New Year’s in Japan is a lot more like a Western Christmas: family affairs with plenty of focus on togetherness, trips to a temple or shrine, seeing the first sunrise of the New Year and eating lots of home-cooked foods.
 Those working in Japan will probably already have noticed that they’re scheduled to work up until Dec.
-29. Right around this time, the mass exodus from Tokyo starts.
-People in Japan typically return to their hometowns to celebrate the New Year, leaving the city pretty empty and rather uncharacteristically quiet, much like obon (festival of the dead) in the summer.
+28. Right around this time, the mass exodus from Tokyo starts.
+People in Japan typically return to their hometowns to celebrate the New Year, leaving the city pretty empty and rather uncharacteristically quiet, much like Obon (festival of the dead) in the summer.

 After having a home party with fun food, lots of TV and party games, you might want to head to a temple or shrine to ring in the New Year.
 Visiting a shrine or temple, or hatsumode (first shrine visit for the year), is the standard way to greet the new year and most of the famous ones see a million-plus people within a short period of time.
-If you don’t mind being surrounded by crowds, then the Meiji shrine in Harajuku, Zojoji near Tokyo Tower or Sensoji in Asakusa are the temples to visit.
+If you don’t mind being surrounded by crazy crowds (we’re talking thousands of people), then the Meiji Shrine in Harajuku, Zojoji near Tokyo Tower or Sensoji in Asakusa are the temples to visit.